 Solution: Nothing.
 There is nothing you can do for the worker suffering from despair.
 She would only complain more.
 Even if you made her CEO, she would want to be head of the board of directors.
 If she was head of the board directors, she’d want 75 percent of shares.
 And it goes on and on.

 9. A One-on-One Session for the Workplace Gestapo

 The workplace Gestapo likes to spy on everyone because he thinks he will earn brownie points and favoritism by doing so.
 Every suspicious act, every violation, every extra five minutes of break time will be reported in his black book.
 He will then complain to the manager for each infraction and demand they be reprimanded.

 Solution: Have one-on-one sessions with the workplace Gestapo to reassure them that their efforts are appreciated.
 To end this act, encourage them to focus more on their work because they are already paying attention to these things.
 But, of course, thank them for everything they do.

-See Also: How to Fire an Employee You Don’t Like
+See Also: Firing an Employee

 Here are some other tips to incorporate into your office setting for the complainers:

 - A central formal complaint system, either written or electronically.

 - Establish and maintain a quarterly report or blog about potential office issues.